astrovega/SAM-Euclid-sizes/README.md

 - `data/segmentation_masks/`

-This folder contains segmentation masks for each galaxy in PNG format.
+This folder contains averaged segmentation masks for each galaxy in PNG format.

 - `data/images/`